ccomstoc/Database-Project-Showcase/README.md

-*This project was completed when I was first learning python over a year ago, and because of this is structured poorly*
+*This project was completed when I was first learning python over a year ago, and because of this is structured poorly.
+I would like to refactor in the future*

 In 2021, we were tasked to create a normalized SQL database.
 We then had to provide a list of functional dependencies, confirm it was in Boyce Cod normal form, draw up an ER diagram, and